 Clubs played for: A product of West Bromwich Albion's youth academy, he made his senior debut for the club on April 11, 2009, as a substitute in a Premier League match against Portsmouth.

 International career: Wood represented his country at the 2007 FIFA U-17 World Cup in South Korea.
 He has yet to appear for New Zealand's senior national team, but that could change at the 2009 FIFA Confederations Cup.

 Why is he so special?
-Still only 17, Wood is a tall and physical player who uses his size to his advantage in his role as a target man.
+Still only a teenager, Wood is a tall and physical player who uses his size to his advantage in his role as a target man.

 His most famous moment: Making his Premiership debut for West Brom against Portsmouth on April 11, 2009.

 He said it: "Growing up, playing for your country is something every little kid dreams about."